A Themed Family School Unit Study for Morning Baskets

 Learn about five different types of galaxies, types of telescopes, and details about the Milky Way in Gail Gibbon’s Galaxies, Galaxies.
 This book is one that kids don’t outgrow and is perfect for family morning time!

 After reading aloud The Planets by Gail Gibbons, or a similar title about the planets in our solar system, go back through the book with your child to review the facts discussed in the book.
-Then, use this worksheet to ask your child questions about the planets and record their answers.
+Then, use this worksheet from our Free Resource Libaray to ask your child questions about the planets and record their answers.

 This week’s unit has two listening comprehension worksheets because there’s so much to learn about outer space!
 This worksheet coordinates with Galaxies, Galaxies by Gail Gibbons (or similar title).
 Grab your copy from my free resource library.